Install Release Management

 For more information: System requirements for Release Management

-If you are upgrading to Release Management 2013 Update 4, first uninstall the previous version of the Release Management server, client and deployment agents.
+If you are upgrading to the latest version of Release Management, first uninstall the previous update of the Release Management server, client and deployment agents.
 No data will be lost when you uninstall because the SQL Server instance is not removed.
-Then install Update 4 for the server, client and agents as required.
+Then install the latest server, client and agents as required.
 When you configure the latest update for your Release Management server, use the same SQL Server instance that you used before for the database server.